- Michael Parchman, MD, MPH

 Leah Tuzzio, MPH

 Leah Tuzzio is a senior program manager who studies quality of care, patient-centered care, community-based research, and translating evidence into practice.
-Ms. Tuzzio works with collaborators from Qualis Health, the National Association of Community Health Centers, and the American Institute of Research on the Center for Medicare & Medicaid Innovation’s Advanced Primary Care Demonstration Project, which is helping community health centers transform into patient-centered medical homes as recognized by the National Committee on Quality Assurance.
+Ms. Tuzzio works with collaborators from Qualis Health and the National Association of Community Health Centers.
 She also serves on Group Health’s Partnership for Innovation program, where she works with clinicians and administrators on proposing and implementing clinical innovations.
 Her publications include studies on improving the quality of care, patient-centered care, and community-based care management trials for chronic illnesses.

 Sarah McDonald is the project manager for Primary Care Teams: Learning from Effective Ambulatory Practices, a MacColl Center project funded by the Robert Wood Johnson Foundation.
 She has worked in research operations and administration since 2001 at Group Health Research Institute and the University of Washington.